dziobex/ARCHIVE-dziobeX/README.md

 Obvs, you can try it, but your screen may start spinning. ┬┴┬┴┤ ͜ʖ ͡°) ├┬┴┬┴

 # Lenny-Faces
-Code-poor program, but helps me manage lenny faces quickly.
+Code-poor programs, but help me manage lenny faces quickly.